Random vector functional link network: recent developments, applications, and future directions: Developments and applications of RVFL model

-Parsimonious RVFL (pRVFL) \cite{pratama2018parsimonious} model was proposed for the data stream and hence, perform better than the standard RVFL model.
+Parsimonious RVFL (pRVFL) \cite{pratama2018parsimonious} model was proposed for the data stream and hence, perform better than the standard RVFL model. pRVFL model has flexible and adaptive working principle wherein its structure is automatically generated and pruned.
 In the optical fiber pre-warning system (OFPS), most of the feature extraction methods are quested from the view of the time domain.
 To address this issue, using multi-level wavelet decomposition, Wang et al. \cite{wang2018rvfl} extract intrusion signal features of the running, digging, and pick mattock in the frequency domain and then for considering the feature of each intrusion type, the average energy ratio of different frequency bands is obtained.
 Finally, the RVFL model is trained for the classification and identification of the signal.
 The results demonstrate that RVFL correctly classifies the different intrusion signals.
 El-Said et al. \cite{el2021machine} conducted experiments with four machine learning algorithms, i.e., support vector machine (SVM) \cite{suykens1999least}, K-nearest neighbor (K-NN) \cite{zhang2005k}, sequential minimal optimization regression \cite{candel2010sequential,smola2004tutorial} and RVFL model, to predict the air injection effect on the thermohydraulic performance of shell and tube heat exchanger.
 The experimental analysis reveals that the RVFL model outperforms compared models with excellent accuracy and better generalization performance.